 SEO is all about online visibility.
-If your client’s business isn’t in the organic search results on the first page of Google, they don’t exist to over 90% of searchers.
+If your client’s business isn’t in the organic search results in the top ten organic positions on Google, they don’t exist to over 90% of searchers.

-Ranking on the first page of Google is our #1 metric for an SEO campaign’s success.
+Ranking in the top ten positions of Google is an essential metric we monitor for an SEO campaign’s success.
 While many clients see an increase in impressions as they rank higher in Google’s SERPs, increased traffic is not guaranteed as part of an SEO campaign and we’ll explain why.